 FLORENCE

-Our artistic journey leads us to Florence, a city where time has etched its presence into every wall and every square.
+Our journey leads to Florence, a city where time is etched into every wall and every square.
 Bathed in the soft Tuscan light, it remains the beating heart of the Renaissance.
 Florence embraced visionaries such as Leonardo da Vinci, Michelangelo, and Botticelli, whose legacies continue to define how the world perceives art and beauty.

 As you walk through its narrow streets, each step carries you across stones that have witnessed centuries of creativity.
-The Duomo rises above the skyline with Brunelleschi’s magnificent dome, while the Ponte Vecchio continues to gather goldsmiths and artisans whose work embodies the city’s timeless craft and charm.
+The Cathedral of Santa Maria del Fiore rises over the city, crowned by Brunelleschi’s dome, while the Ponte Vecchio is lined with goldsmiths and jewellers, a tradition established in 1593.

-Our journey leads us to the Uffizi Gallery, a sanctuary of art where Botticelli’s The Birth of Venus and Leonardo’s Adoration of the Magi await, ready to captivate every visitor.
-This gallery is more than a home for masterpieces.
-It transforms art history into a living dialogue with the past.
+We arrive at the Uffizi, where Botticelli’s Birth of Venus and Leonardo’s Adoration of the Magi are on view, turning art history into a living conversation with the past.

 Not far away, the Palazzo Pitti opens another chapter in Florence’s story.
 Its architecture, sculptures, and paintings reflect the elegance, power, and transformation that have shaped the city’s artistic heritage.

 Florence’s creativity extends well beyond its galleries.
 The same devotion to harmony and detail that defines its art can be found in its cuisine.
 Local restaurants reinterpret Tuscan traditions with grace and precision.
-Each dish, from handmade pasta to olive oil pressed in the nearby hills, tells a story of craftsmanship and passion passed down through generations.
+Each dish, from ribollita and pappa al pomodoro to bistecca alla fiorentina, finished with olive oil from the surrounding hills, tells a story of craftsmanship passed down through generations.

 As the sun sets, a quiet walk along the Arno brings a moment of reflection.
 The city lights shimmer on the water, softening the contours of the day.
-At Santa Croce, where Michelangelo and Galileo rest, the air feels calm and filled with reverence.
+At the Basilica of Santa Croce, where Michelangelo and Galileo are buried, the air feels calm and reverent.
 The church stands as a tribute to the brilliance of minds that forever changed history.

-As evening deepens, we discover one of Florence’s most fascinating hidden treasures: the Vasari Corridor.
-This elevated passage links Palazzo Vecchio with Palazzo Pitti through the Uffizi and across the Ponte Vecchio.
+As evening deepens, we discover the Vasari Corridor, now open to visitors.
+This elevated passage links the Uffizi to Palazzo Pitti across the Ponte Vecchio and passes above Santa Felicita before reaching the Boboli Gardens.
 Once a private walkway for the Medici family, it now reveals a story of art, power, and devotion woven into the very fabric of Renaissance Florence.

 Our walk ends at Piazza della Signoria, the open-air heart of the city.
 Surrounded by sculptures that bring myths and history to life, we listen to the melodies of street musicians and the gentle murmur of fountains.
 Florence at night becomes a living stage where every sound, shadow, and movement tells a story.